Gunmer/maven-setting-administrator/README.md

 ## Contributing

-Coming soon...
+To contributing with this project follow the next steps:

+1. Folk the project
+1. Create a branch
+1. Add changes and committed
+1. Send a pull request

+For other suggestions send an email to *csosaur@gmail.com*

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).
+For the versions available, see the [tags on this repository](https://github.com/Gunmer/maven-setting-administrator/tags).

+## Changelog

+- **1.0.0**
+  - Initial version
+  - Add basics command: add, ls, use
+- **1.0.1**
+  - Fix some issue
+  - Add version command
+- **1.1.0**
+  - Add fix command

 ## Authors

 * **Cristiam Sosa** - *Author* - [Gunmer](https://github.com/Gunmer)

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/Gunmer/maven-setting-administrator/contributors) who participated in this project.

 ## License